emiyake/hacktile/README.md

 - Run `yarn graphql-schema` to update our local copy of the graphql schema.
 - Run `yarn graphql-generate-types` to generate the types based on your queries.
 Run it everytime you create a new query.
+(Queries must be created inside *.graphql.ts files to be properly converted and able to be used in the app)

 `yarn prestart` will run both commands in sequence.